 The Petrified Forest National Park is home to various plant and animal life and some of the world’s most beautiful geological formations.

 Hiking, biking, and backpacking are popular activities, and numerous trails wind through the park.

 Several scenic driving routes offer fantastic landscape views for those who prefer to explore by car.
 But, no matter how you choose to experience it, the Petrified Forest National Park is a unique place.

-With so much to do and see, this is one of the most unique National Parks in Arizona.
+With so much to do and see, this is one of Arizona’s most unique National Parks.

-If you want more information about the park, you can pick up a brochure or catch a lecture at the Painted Desert Visitor Center, which is open daily from 8-5.
+If you want more information about the park, you can pick up a brochure or a lecture at the Painted Desert Visitor Center, open daily from 8-5.